-Figure 76: The details of vector map depend on zoom level.
+Figure 92: The details of vector map depend on zoom level.

-- On top of this layer come airspace zones.
-Their visibility also depends on the zoom level. - Next, airfields, airfield details, navigation points are drawn.
+- Next, airfields, airfield details, navigation points are drawn.
 Some airfields have traffic patterns, holding zones, arrival and departure routes.
 They are drawn in a separate layer.
-See Figure 77a.

-- When raster maps are used, they are drawn next.
+See Figure 93a. - When raster maps are used, they are drawn next.
 It is important to note, that they hide (overwrite) all layers below, in the part, where raster maps are visible.
-Figure 77b shows an example, where left part of the screen is covered with raster map and the rest is vector map.
+Figure 93b shows an example, where left part of the screen is covered with raster map and the rest is vector map.
 The figure shows how raster map overwrites all previous layers.
-It also shows that both maps blend together pretty good. - Active navigation details, airplane symbol and other navigational and operational items are drawn the last.
+It also shows that both maps blend together pretty good. - When weather information is available, it is drawn next in a semitransparent way. - Approach maps are drawn next.
+They are also drawn in a semitransparent way where the transparency can be adjusted. - Active navigation details, airplane symbol and other navigational and operational items are drawn the last.